 You can think what you like about the state capital's basin location - the green hills that grow up from the city into the surrounding area have been wine country since Roman times.
 They bear witness to the joie de vivre of the people here.
 Vines in the city, secluded hiking trails with views of the city, festivals, tastings and the wine museum in the suburb of Uhlbach, which tells the exciting story of the culture of wine pressing: Epicurean travelers in the mood for wine (and a glass or two) will also explore Stuttgart's frayed, hilly, sunny edges.
 And experience the part of town that has a slower, more casual pace.
 More information is available here.

 A city trip with an overnight stay in a quiet, beautiful place on the sunny side of the Neckar Valley: The Benedictine Abbey Stift Neuburg with brewery and inn is picturesquely located in the Heidelberg district of Ziegelhausen between green pastures and orchards.
-From there, you can take walks on the Philosophenweg or along the banks of the Neckar.
-And by public transport or the White Fleet boats, you can reach Heidelberg's old town with its castle ruins and many small alleyways in no time at all.
+From there you can take walks on the Philosophenweg or along the banks of the Neckar.
+And with public transport or the boats of the White Fleet, you can reach the old town of Heidelberg with its castle ruins and many small alleys in no time.
 But stop: Before that, we recommend a home-brewed organic beer at the Gasthof zum Klostergarten in your accommodation.
 Sounds good?
 It is...
 The Benedictine monastery has ten simple rooms, and you can eat your meals with the monks.
 More information is available here.